 In mathematics, an absurd result from a logical line of reasoning proves that at least one underlying assumption must be false.
 While other factors contributed to our predicament, we need to re-examine the assumptions that form the foundation for our current approach to national security, starting with the concept itself.

-In the age of nuclear weapons, cyberattacks, terrorism, and environmental crises, is national security becoming inseparable from global security?
+In this age of nuclear weapons, pandemics, cyberattacks, terrorism, and environmental crises, is national security becoming inseparable from global security?
 If so, how do our current policies need to change?